top of page

 How to Start All Endurance Sessions Well-Hydrated

-First, make sure that you are meeting your baseline hydration needs, which you can calculate by taking your weight in pounds and dividing by 2.
-This gives you your daily fluid goal in ounces, and does not include additional needs due to exercise.
-Aim to drink consistently throughout the day, and meet these needs via water, seltzer, juice, tea, coffee, milk, or whatever other beverages you enjoy (except alcohol).
+First, make sure that you are meeting your baseline hydration needs, which you can estimate by taking your weight in pounds and dividing by 2 to get a daily fluid goal in ounces.
+This is just a starting point, and does not include additional needs due to exercise.

 Then, focus on hydration before exercise.
 I covered this topic in my last two blog posts (before a shorter session and a longer session), but here's a recap: